Get Free Consult

 The allegations against him include providing Thomas with hotel rooms knowing that he intended to use them for sex trafficking, accepting kickbacks from Thomas, and also soliciting the victim himself.

-Determining the exact involvement of businesses like Economy Hotel is crucial to this victim’s future, because unlike individual traffickers, complicit hotel chains are usually capable of compensating survivors, if forced to in civil court.
+Determining the exact involvement of businesses like Economy Hotel is crucial to this victim’s future, because unlike individual traffickers, complicit hotel chains are often capable of compensating survivors, if forced to in civil court.

 Regardless of whether Dionte Johnson is ultimately convicted, the Economy Hotel can very likely be held liable for failing to do enough to prevent sex trafficking on its property.
 In fact, any hotels in the area that catered to Mark Thomas may be liable, whether their employees were actively involved, or simply poorly trained to recognize signs of sex trafficking.